 Cleansing your face after sweating, such as after workouts, is highly recommended in addition to regularly washing your hair.
 Oil from your hair can actually clog the pores in your face.
 Keeping your smartphone clean and washing your pillowcases, sheets, and blankets regularly will also help get rid of oil, dirt, and bacteria.
 (8)

-If you regularly wear makeup and use cosmetics, washing your face of all makeup every night before bed is vital to keeping your pores clean and free of buildup.
-When purchasing cosmetics, all products should be noncomedogenic.
-Be sure to check your makeup stash and evaluate what products are oil-free and which ones are not, discard any old or expired makeup that could be harboring bacteria and keep makeup tools and brushes clean.
+If you regularly wear makeup and use cosmetics, washing your face of all makeup every night before bed is vital to keeping your pores clean and preventing an acne breakout the next day.
+When purchasing cosmetics, all products should be non-comedogenic.
+Be sure to check your makeup stash and evaluate what products are oil-free and which ones are not, discard any old or expired makeup that could be harboring bacteria, and keep makeup tools and brushes clean.

 It’s important to remember that even if your products are “natural” and “organic” it does not mean “acne-safe.”
-For example, organic coconut oil will just give you organic acne.
+For example, organic coconut oil can cause acne because of its pore-clogging qualities.
 Check for the following pore-clogging ingredients in all your hair, makeup, lotions, and facial products.
-Make sure your products don’t contain these ingredients to avoid future breakouts.
+Make sure your products don’t contain these ingredients to avoid future acne breakouts.

 The Takeaways